DesiQuintans/librarian/cran-comments.md

 This is a resubmission.
 I have:

-    - Put the code for examples in comments so that the examples would not install packages without user interaction, but users would still be able to learn from them.
+    - Put the code for examples in comments so that running the examples would not install packages unless the user explicitly removed the # tag.

 ## Test environments